-The International Sedimentary Geoscience Congress (ISGC) has been rescheduled for 2024, still in Flagstaff, AZ.
-The SEPM staff and mostly new Program Committee began its work to update the original plans.
+The International Sedimentary Geoscience Congress (ISGC) was rescheduled for 2024, still in Flagstaff, AZ began the process of abstract submission and putting together a program with technical sessions, field trips, and courses.
+The SEPM staff and the Program Committee worked hard on bringing all parts of this meeting together.

-The \$50,000 NSF Award to Howard Harper and SEPM to fund student travel for participation in the ISGC meeting had been successfully approved for another No Cost Extension so that it would be available for the 2024 meeting.
+The \$50,000 NSF Award to Howard Harper and SEPM to fund student travel to the ISGC meeting opened for applications.